 Keep in mind you should test after making a change, since websites can stop working!

-I also have a list of changes that I use available on GitHub.
 However, some changes might not work on the websites you use.
 So again, be sure to test.
 And take some time to understand what you are changing.

 These changes are mainly to improve Firefox with my own personal preferences.